 - The Dark Knight Rises drops a lot of Selina Kyle's "cat" motif (apart from a costume at a masquerade ball and the papers' habit of calling her "The Cat") — most notably, she's never called "Catwoman".
 But she does sport a pair of goggles which seem to aid her safecracking attempts, and when folded back onto her head they bear an uncanny resemblance to a pair of cat ears.

-- In Iron Man 3 the Unfortunate Implications aspect of the Mandarin is dealt with by having this version of the Mandarin be ultimately revealed to be an actor specifically ordered to play up foreign terrorist stereotypes in order to cover up for the real leader of the Ten Rings organization, Aldrich Killian.
+- In Iron Man 3 the Unfortunate Implications aspect of the Mandarin is dealt with by having this version of the Mandarin be ultimately revealed to be an actor specifically ordered to play up foreign terrorist stereotypes in order to cover up for the real mastermind, Aldrich Killian.

 - Ryan Howard of America's version of The Office eventually lost his role as the newcomer for obvious reasons, and went through an arc that saw him become a Corrupt Corporate Executive and then fall from grace.
 Despite having no storyline to advance, he stuck around because as he was played by an executive producer on the show.
 Later seasons remedied this by making the character into a satire of a hipster, thus giving him something unique to do again.